MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 }
 ```

+**NOTE:**

+Closing the pseudoconsole session while the hosted process is still starting up and connecting can result in an error dialog being shown by the client application.
+The same error dialog is shown if the hosted process is given an invalid pseudoconsole handle for startup.
+To the hosted process initialization code, the two circumstances are identical.
+The pop-up dialog from the hosted client application on failure will read `0xc0000142` with a localized message detailing failure to initialize.

 ## Communicating with the Pseudoconsole Session

 Once the process is created successfully, the hosting application can use the write end of the input pipe to send user interaction information into the pseudoconsole and the read end of the output pipe to receive graphical presentation information from the pseudo console.